Why thousands of Illinois families are choosing Dallas-Fort Worth

 • More frequent severe thunderstorms, hail, and heavy rain in many regions, which can translate into higher storm‑related insurance claims and more attention to drainage and roof quality.

-• Occasional cold snaps that can be disruptive precisely because the region isn’t built around sustained freezing temperatures.
+• Occasional cold snaps that can be disruptive precisely because the region isn’t built to handle sustained freezing temperatures.

 The Trade That Actually Happens

-You’re essentially swapping New York’s cold, snow, and coastal‑storm risk, plus shorter, more contained heat, for Texas’s long, hot warm seasons and more active severe‑storm pattern.
+You’re essentially swapping Illinois’s cold, snow, and winter‑storm risk, plus shorter more contained heat, for Texas’s long, hot warm seasons and more active severe‑storm pattern.
 For many families, that’s a welcome shift: fewer snow days and icy sidewalks, more mild winter afternoons and green months, in exchange for learning how to plan around heat indices, afternoon storms, and the occasional night in the hallway during a tornado warning.

-What You’re Getting (Texas Climate, Through a New Yorker’s Eyes)
+What You’re Getting (Texas Climate, Through an Illinoisan’s Eyes)

-Storms and Tornado Talk: Scary on TV, Routine in Real Life
+Storms and Tornado Talk: Intense on Paper, Manageable in Daily Life

 How It Actually Plays Out:

-Hail and Thunderstorms: The “Oh, That’s Why Insurance Costs More” Piece
+Hail and Thunderstorms: The “Oh, That’s Why Insurance Works Differently” Part

 What’s Different Enough to Notice: